David Gammon |

 In the sixties and early seventies, J A Michell Engineering ran a small engineering business next to Transcriptors carrying out various contracts including work for the film industry.
 In the early days of Transcriptors, David contracted work to various engineering companies including J A Michell as he had no machine shop at the Borehamwood factory.

-In 1973 when Transcriptors relocated to Carlow in Ireland, David and John signed a contract which was known as the ‘Technical Agreement’ which allowed, J A Michell Engineering to reproduce the Hydraulic Reference turntable under license.
-This was the first branded Michell turntable.
+In 1973 when Transcriptors relocated to Carlow in Ireland, David and John signed a contract which was known as the ‘Technical Agreement’ which allowed them to reproduce the Hydraulic Reference turntable under license.
+This was the first branded Michell turntable and was manufactured until November 1977 when David revoked the license.

 Design Concept |

 David’s design concept was inspired by old clocks and watches from the 17th and 18th century.
 David had often asked this question many times over, why put something of engineering elegance into a black case or even worst, into a wooden case, that looked as if it had been made down in somebody’s garden shed.
 In fact Transcriptors started the trend to expose all the components so that they could be viewed from all angles.
 Manufactured from aluminium and acrylic to very high tolerances, tested, the end result always being a highly polished, highly accurate turntable.
 Designed and built with the skill of an 18th century clock maker, the turntables made for a very satisfying sight indeed.

 Sounding Off |